 Hemangiosarcoma, the Bloody Dog Cancer

-Hemangiosarcoma, often abbreviated HSA or hemangio, are tumors that are thought to arise from vascular endothelial cells.
+Hemangiosarcoma, often abbreviated HSA or hemangio, are tumors thought to arise from vascular endothelial cells.
 These cells line the arteries, veins, and capillaries, so hemangiosarcoma in dogs can occur anywhere there are blood vessels.

-Whatever the original cell involved, there are several possible locations where you might see hemangiosarcoma in dogs.
-The most common locations for primary hemangiosarcoma include the spleen, the right atrium of the heart, the liver, and subcutaneous (under the skin) tissues.
-The most common locations for metastasis are the lungs and liver.3
+- The most common locations for primary hemangiosarcoma include the spleen, the right atrium of the heart, the liver, and subcutaneous (under the skin) tissues.

 Regardless of where they occur, these tumors are fragile and full of blood, rupturing easily and often causing significant internal bleeding.